Tips to Navigate Tech with Young Children

 Healthy Tech Habits for Families

-• Tech-Free Zones: Create spaces in your home where screens are off-limits to encourage family time.
+Create tech-free zones — spaces in your home where screens are off-limits — to encourage family time.
+This makes it easier for everyone to be present with each other without screen distractions.

 References